-More information about this survey and the data is in the data source section.
+More information about this survey and the data is in the Technical information section.

 According to BEACH, about 1 in 1,000 GP encounters in 2015–16 were palliative care-related.
 This corresponds to approximately 6 encounters per 1,000 population in 2015–16.
 It should be noted that palliative care-related GP encounters are difficult to define as palliative care is not a medical diagnosis in its own right; rather, it is a process related to a stage in managing an illness.
 As such, GPs may record the problems they manage as part of the palliative care process (for example, lung cancer)—not the palliative care process itself.
 In cases where the patient’s health is gradually deteriorating and there is no specific problem being dealt with, palliative care may be recorded as the problem managed.
 As such, the number of encounters reported as palliative care is likely to be an underestimate of the actual number of palliative care-related encounters by GPs.

 In 2015–16, about 9 in 10 palliative care GP encounters were with people aged 65 and over, and 4.8% with those aged under 55 (Figure GP.1).
 Females accounted for a greater proportion of GP palliative care-related encounters (53.0%) than males (47.0%), but there was no difference between the sexes in palliative care encounter rates (about 1 per 1,000 of encounters with both males and females).
 In 2015–16, 1.3% of palliative care-related encounters were recorded as being with Indigenous Australians, less than half the proportion of the general population which is Indigenous.